celvinren/flutter_code_test/README.md

 Welcome to Maia Technology's technical test for prospective new Software Engineers.

 Please read the documents in the docs folder to understand:

-* the problem that needs to be solved,
+* The problem that needs to be solved,
-* an input file to be processed by your solution to the technical test,
+* An input file that can be processed by your solution to the technical test,
-* and the specification for the input file's data format.
+* Specification for the input file's data format.

 # What technologies can I use?